 If you’ve made it through all 2000 words of this blog post and still think you should walk up and get a ticket on the spot, then let me quickly shake you like a maraca and point you towards the many online tickets you can get right now in advance.

 I got my ticket online the night before on GetYourGuide and used my mobile voucher to walk straight in.
 This allowed me to smugly bypass a lot of other people while walking in, and not only did it save me time, it gave me a nice little ego boost too.

-Your best bet for avoiding the crazy mobs that appear throughout the day?
-Get to Keukenhof early!
-Trust me when I say it’s worth sacrificing a few hours of sleep to get here before the crowds do.
+My old advice used to be to get to Keukenhof early!
 During my visit, by the time noon came along, the crowds were so intense that I wanted to just hide in a corner and cry.

 3. Avoid weekends, holidays and special events when visiting Keukenhof